AdinaIT/Repo_Project_Jira/README.md

 The final project will be split into 2 sections: Testing section and SQL section.

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.

+# Functional specifications

+The below Story was created in JIRA and describes the functional specifications of the Dependants module, for which the final project is performed upon.